-Project overview
+Project Overview

-The City of Calgary is developing a Master Plan for the area around the Rundle Light Rail Transit (LRT) station to guide future development.
+The City of Calgary is developing a Master Plan for the area around the Rundle LRT station.
+The Master Plan will create a long term vision for the area and will also serve to guide future development and investment.
 The goals of the Master Plan are to:

-- outline a vision for the future of the area; - identify locations for redevelopment, as well as the land use (e.g., residential, commercial), height, density, and form of redevelopment; and - identify improvements that need to be made to improve conditions in the area to realize the vision of the area in the future.
+- Outline a vision for the future of the area. - Identify locations for redevelopment, as well as appropriate land uses (e.g. residential, commercial), building heights, densities and urban design guidelines. - Identify improvements that need to be made to the area in order to realize the future vision (e.g. more parks and pathways, street furniture, wider sidewalks, etc.).

-When complete, the Master Plan for the Rundle Station area will:
+When complete, the Master Plan will: